percentileRose

 .
 IfTRUE

 Adds additional text/labels to the scale key.
-For example, passing options
+For example, passing the options

 adds addition text above and below the scale key.
 These arguments are passed todrawOpenKey